Q&A's / How to Play

 Couldn't I cheat by completing an achievement without actually doing it?

 You could.
-Level up Life basically works on an honour system.
+Level up Life basically works on an honor system.

 It's also completely up to your judgement if you have successfully completed an achievement or not.
 For example, let's say you rode your bike just 5 minutes to a friend's down the street.
 If you're proud that you took the bike out today, even if it was for just a few minutes, you can complete the "Go for a bike ride" achievement.
 But if you think it doesn't count because you consider the achievement should be for longer bike rides, then it's your call!